Oryx: Scimitar oryx

-The scimitar oryx, also called the scimitar-horned oryx (Oryx dammah), of North Africa, is now listed as possibly extinct in the wild.
-Unconfirmed surviving populations have been reported in central Niger and Chad, and a semiwild population currently inhabiting a fenced nature reserve in Tunisia is being expanded for reintroduction to the wild in that country.
+The scimitar oryx, also called the scimitar-horned oryx (Oryx dammah), of North Africa used to be listed as extinct in the wild, but it is now declared as endangered.
+Unconfirmed surviving populations have been reported in central Niger and Chad, and a semi-wild population currently inhabiting a fenced nature reserve in Tunisia is being expanded for reintroduction to the wild in that country.
 Several thousand are held in captivity around the world.

 East African oryx and gemsbok

 The East African oryx (Oryx beisa) inhabits eastern Africa and the closely related gemsbok (Oryx gazella) inhabits southern Africa.
 The gemsbok is monotypic and the East African oryx has two subspecies; the common beisa oryx (O. b. beisa) and the fringe-eared oryx (O. b. callotis).
 In the past, both were considered subspecies of the gemsbok.
 The East African oryx is an endangered species, whereas the gemsbok is not.

 Gemsbok were introduced in New Mexico by the Department of Game and Fish in the late 1960s and early 1970s as an experiment in offering a unique hunting opportunity to New Mexico residents.
-Between 1969 and 1973, 93 oryx were released onto White Sands Missile Range.
+Between 1969 and 1973, 95 oryx were released onto White Sands Missile Range.
 White Sands Missile Range, located between the cities of Albuquerque, NM and El Paso, TX, is a 3,200 square mile US Army facility which also hosts White Sands National Park.
-The first atomic bomb was test detonated at Trinity Site near the northern boundary of the range.
-The gemsbok released onto the range quickly began to reproduce.
 Researchers believed that the population would never grow beyond 500 to 600 and would remain within the Tularosa Basin.
 However, the animals proved to be extremely opportunistic, and quickly spread into the San Andres Mountains to the north and west of Tularosa Basin.

-At one time, numbers of Oryx in New Mexico were estimated to be around 6,000 (original release numbers were less than 100).
+At one time, numbers of oryx in New Mexico were estimated to be around 6,000 (original release numbers were less than 100).
 Today, numbers have been held around the 2,000 mark through managed hunting efforts.
 The success of the oryx in New Mexico is due in part to the abundance of food.
 In Africa, they eat grasses, forbs, and melons.
-Here, they feed on desert grasses, yucca, buffalo gourds, and mesquite bean pods.
+In New Mexico, they feed on desert grasses, yucca, buffalo gourds, and mesquite bean pods.
 They are especially adapted to desert life and can go a long time without drinking water.
 This area also lacks a way to control the population.
 Lions and other natural predators cull the population in Africa, with only 10% of calves reaching one year of age.
 In New Mexico, predators like coyotes and mountain lions are not effective at controlling numbers, allowing the oryx to reproduce without restriction.